 Complete LinkedIn industry list in Campaign Manager

-Currently (as of May 2022), there are a total of 24 main categories and 148 subcategories as applicable industries in LinkedIn Campaign Manager.
+Currently, (as of February 2024), the LinkedIn industry list consists of a total of 24 main categories and 148 subcategories as applicable industries in LinkedIn Campaign Manager.
+Those categories have not been updated by LinkedIn since March 2022.

 Which corporate sectors are available on LinkedIn?

-The current main categories of corporate industries are
+The current main categories of corporate LinkedIn industries are

 • Agriculture